Coconut production in the Philippines: History

 According to the United Nations, coconut production in the Philippines grew at the rate of 5.3 per cent per year from 1911 to 1929, and increased by 3.5 per cent from 1966 to 1970.

 In 2012, the Philippines exported more than 1.5-million tonnes of copra, coconut oil, copra meal, desiccated coconut, coco shell charcoal, activated carbon and coco chemicals, a 1.49 per cent increase compared to the volume exported in 2011.

 In 1989, it produced 11.8 million tonnes and at the time was the second largest producer but has since surpassed Indonesia.
 In 1989, coconut products, coconut oil, copra (dried coconut), and desiccated coconut accounted for approximately 6.7 percent of Philippine exports.

 As of the early 1990s, about 25 percent of cultivated land was planted with coconut trees, and it is estimated that between 25 percent and 33 percent of the population was at least partly dependent on coconuts for their livelihood.
 Historically, the Southern Tagalog and Bicol regions of Luzon and the Eastern Visayas were the centers of coconut production.
 In the 1980s, Western Mindanao and Southern Mindanao also became important coconut-growing regions.

 In the early 1990s, the average coconut farm was a medium-sized unit of less than four hectares.
 Owners, often absentee, customarily employed local peasants to collect coconuts rather than engage in tenancy relationships.
 The villagers were paid on a piece-rate basis.
 Those employed in the coconut industry tended to be less educated and older than the average person in the rural labor force and earned lower-than-average incomes.

-There are 3.6 million kilometres dedicated to coconut production in the Philippines, which accounts for 25 per cent of total agricultural land in the country.
+There are 3.6 million kilometers dedicated to coconut production in the Philippines, which accounts for 25 per cent of total agricultural land in the country.
 Land devoted to cultivation of coconuts increased by about 6 percent per year during the 1960s and 1970s, a response to devaluations of the Philippine peso (PHP) in 1962 and 1970 and increasing world demand.
 Responding to the world market, the Philippine government encouraged processing of copra domestically and provided investment incentives to increase the construction of coconut oil mills.
 The number of mills rose from 28 in 1968 to 62 in 1979, creating substantial excess capacity.
 The situation was aggravated by declining yields because of the aging of coconut trees in some regions.

 In 1973, the martial law regime merged all coconut-related, government operations within a single agency, the Philippine Coconut Authority (PCA).
 The PCA was empowered to collect a levy of P0.55 per 100 kilograms on the sale of copra to be used to stabilize the domestic price of coconut-based consumer goods, particularly cooking oil.
 In 1974, the government created the Coconut Industry Development Fund (CIDF) to finance the development of a hybrid coconut tree.
 To finance the project, the levy was increased to P20.